Methodology

 Study Criteria

 Currency: Cumulative project funds from different international donors are converted to US dollars, based on the award year.
-These are then divided between the recipient countries and averaged across the number of years for each project.

 Donor types: Donors are grouped into one of the following categories: